Skip to Content

-Homemade oat milk pancakes are a fan favorite in our home, and one of my go-to’s when I am craving fluffy, made-from-scratch pancakes.
+Homemade oat milk pancakes are a fan favorite in our home and one of my go-tos when I crave made-from-scratch pancakes.

 Why Use Oat Milk for Pancakes?

-I’ve always loved pancakes for breakfast, and since oat milk is creamy and slightly sweet, it’s the perfect addition to pancake batter.
+I’ve always loved pancakes for breakfast, and since oat milk is creamy and slightly sweet, it’s the perfect addition to pancake batter, especially if you’re dairy-free.

 Key Ingredients

-Whether you’re avoiding gluten or simply want a lighter start to your day, these oat milk pancakes make breakfast something to look forward to.
+Whether you’re avoiding dairy or want a lighter start to your day, these oat milk pancakes make breakfast something to look forward to.
+Here’s what you need to make them.

-- Almond Flour: For the best results, use blanched almond flour when making these oat milk pancakes.
-It’s made from almonds with the skins removed, which gives the batter a lighter texture and softer crumb.
+• Almond Flour: Use blanched almond flour when making oat milk pancakes to make sure they’re fluffy and light.
+Blanched almond flour is made from almonds with the skins removed, which gives the batter a lighter texture and a softer crumb.

-- Baking Powder: Baking powder helps the pancakes rise as they cook, giving them that perfect fluffy texture.
+• Baking Powder: Baking powder helps the pancakes rise as they cook.

-- Oat Milk: Oat milk provides moisture to thin out the batter, which is especially important when working with almond flour.
+• Oat Milk: Oat milk adds moisture, helping thin the batter, especially when working with almond flour.
+But use whatever dairy-free milk you prefer: almond, coconut, cashew, macadamia, or soy.

-- Eggs: Along with protein, the eggs provide structure and bind the ingredients together.
+• Eggs: Room-temperature eggs provide structure and bind the ingredients together.

 How to Make Oat Milk Pancakes